postgrespro/pg_probackup/README.md

 * PostgreSQL 9.5, 9.6, 10, 11;

 As compared to other backup solutions, `pg_probackup` offers the following benefits that can help you implement different backup strategies and deal with large amounts of data:
-* Choosing between full and page-level incremental backups to speed up backup and recovery
+* Incremental backup: page-level incremental backup allows you to save disk space, speed up backup and restore.
+With three different incremental modes you can plan the backup strategy in accordance with your data flow
-* Implementing a single backup strategy for multi-server PostgreSQL clusters
+* Validation: automatic data consistency checks and on-demand backup validation without actual data recovery
-* Automatic data consistency checks and on-demand backup validation without actual data recovery
+* Verification: on-demand verification of PostgreSQL instance via dedicated command `checkdb`
-* Managing backups in accordance with retention policy
+* Retention: managing WAL archive and backups in accordance with retention policies - Time and/or Redundancy based, with two retention methods: `delete expired` and `merge expired`.
+Additionally you can design you own retention policy by setting 'time to live' for backups
-* Merging incremental into full backups without actual data recovery
+* Parallelization: running backup, restore, merge, delete, verificaton and validation processes on multiple parallel threads
-* Running backup, restore, merge and validation processes on multiple parallel threads
+* Compression: storing backup data in a compressed state to save disk space
-* Storing backup data in a compressed state to save disk space
+* Deduplication: saving disk space by not copying the not changed non-data files ('_vm', '_fsm', etc)
-* Taking backups from a standby server to avoid extra load on the master server
+* Remote operations: backup PostgreSQL instance located on remote machine or restore backup on it
-* Extended logging settings
+* Backup from replica: avoid extra load on the master server by taking backups from a standby
-* Custom commands to simplify WAL log archiving
+* External directories: add to backup content of directories located outside of the PostgreSQL data directory (PGDATA), such as scripts, configs, logs and pg_dump files
-* External to PGDATA directories, such as directories with config files and scripts, can be included in backup
+* Backup Catalog: get list of backups and corresponding meta information in `plain` or `json` formats
-* Remote backup, restore, add-instance, archive-push and archive-get operations via ssh (beta)
+* Archive Catalog: get list of all WAL timelines and corresponding meta information in `plain` or `json` formats
-* Checking running PostgreSQL instance for the sights of corruption in read-only mode via `checkdb` command.
+* Partial Restore: restore only the specified databases or exclude the specified databases from restore.

 To manage backup data, `pg_probackup` creates a backup catalog.
 This directory stores all backup files with additional meta information, as well as WAL archives required for [point-in-time recovery](https://postgrespro.com/docs/postgresql/current/continuous-archiving.html).
 You can store backups for different instances in separate subdirectories of a single backup catalog.